dwp/aws-analytical-dataset-generation/docs/cluster_config.md

 Vectorisation is disabled due to undiagnosed SQL failures that it causes.

+As Hive utilises S3 as the data store location, it's important for `hive.blobstore.optimizations.enabled` to be `true`.
+This parameter allows Hive to utilise local HDFS as the intermediate storage location for map reducers.
+The end result of the map reducers will be saved to S3, but this reduces the traffic to and from S3, offering a performance enhancement by using local storage.

 ### Tez configuration
 Finally, at the highest level we have Tez configuration.
 Tez is responsible for organising and executing the tasks ran against Hive.
 Tez has two elements to consider: Tez Application Master (known as Tez AM) and Tez tasks.